iq-coryp/documentation-testing/pages/concepts/user-manager.md

 A User represents an account that can be used to perform actions on your data within iQmetrix APIs.

-### Assigning Users to Locations

-A User can be assigned to any number of {{locations}} in the {{companytree}}

-To learn more about Company Trees, see {{companytreeconcept}}.

 ### Users vs Employees (RQ)

-Employees in RQ can be assigned at the company, channel, region, district or location level, and have a single security role.
+Employees in RQ have a single security role.

-Users are only assigned Locations, but can have multiple Security Roles at any level in the Company Tree that can be passed "down" the tree through {{inheritance}}.
+Users can have multiple Security Roles at any level in the Company Tree that can be passed "down" the tree through {{inheritance}}.

 To learn more about Employees, see {{employeesconsoleoverview}}.